 So this is how I got here.
 On a plane from Zurich to Miami.
 Going to the CORBANA International Banana Congress with a very last minute travel award and brand new "PhD student working on banana Fusarium wilt" business cards.

-Naturally I left out sooo many crazy stories.
-For one - I could be at Harvard/MIT right now working on Brachypodium phenotypic plasticity - but once again I could not afford going to the best university in the world.
+Naturally, I left out sooo many crazy stories.
+For one - I could be at Harvard/MIT right now working on Brachypodium phenotypic plasticity - but once again I could not afford to go to the best university in the world.